-In order to "pass" the course, students are required to meet with their faculty advisor and attend seminars during the course of undergraduate study.
+In order to "pass" the course, students are required to meet with their faculty advisor every semester and attend seminars during the course of undergraduate study.

-Last term in CSE (e.g. Year 4 Spring): You don't need to attend any seminars.
-Instead, you are required to fill the online graduation survey, which is usually sent out in mid-May.
+Last term in CSE (e.g. Year 4 Spring): Apart from meeting with your faculty advisor and attending a seminar, you are also required to fill the online graduation survey, which is usually sent out in mid-May.
 You will also be invited to an optional casual gathering (e.g. tea gathering or graduation dinner) in late Apr or early May.
 P grade will be assigned upon successful fulfilment of course requirement, and facilitate your graduation.